savonet/book/introduction.md

 Actually, while we are insisting on webradios because this is the original purpose of Liquidsoap, the language is now able to also handle video.
-In some sense this is quite logical since, if we abstract away from technical details, the production of an audio stream or of a video stream is quite similar.
+In some sense, this is quite logical since the production of an audio stream or of a video stream is quite similar, if we abstract away from technical details.
 Typically, many radios are also streaming on youtube, adding an image or a video, and maybe some information text sliding at the bottom.

 In this book, we will mainly focus on applications.
-More details about the language and underlying ideas behind Liquidsoap can be found in the two articles [@baelde2008webradio; @baelde2011liquidsoap].
+If you want to know more about the language and underlying ideas behind Liquidsoap, you can have a look at the two articles published on the subject [@baelde2008webradio;
+@baelde2011liquidsoap].

 ### Free software